chrislatimer/minidevjam/lab3.md

 ![Image](images/orders-product-4.png)

 You now have an API Product created, but no developers or applications who can use the product.
+It's worth noting that developers and apps can be created in multiple ways.
+In this workshop, we're going to use the Edge Management UI to create a developer and an app.
+Many customers choose to leverage the self-service capabilities of the Edge developer portal to create developers and apps for their API program.

-To create a new developer, we'll navigate to the Developer management view by clicking on the *Developers* option in the left side nav bar:
+To create a new developer, navigate to the Developer management view by clicking on the *Developers* option in the left side nav bar:

 ![Image](images/orders-developer-1.png)